Legendrian knots and constructible sheaves: Introduction

-Propositions \ref{prop:norot} and \ref{prop:nostab} serve as immediate sanity checks on this conjecture: analogous statements are known to hold for augmentations.
-Theorem \ref{thm:augthm} asserts that, at least for rainbow braid closures, $\cM_1(\Lambda)$ has the same sort of structural decomposition as the ``augmentation variety'' of Henry-Rutherford \cite{HR}.
-We also give some numerical evidence.
+\begin{remark} By work of Henry and Rutherford \cite{HR}, the third option above was known to equal a certain sum over normal rulings.
+The analogous statement in the case of periodic complexes remains open.
+This is the most interesting case, since by earlier work of Rutherford \cite{Ru}, the third term above is equal to a certain coefficient of $a$ in the HOMFLY polynomial of the link.
+We do know this result in the case of positive braid closures, since in this case all 2-periodic structures canonically lift to $\mathbb{Z}$-graded structures. \end{remark}

+We also include in Section \ref{sec:conj} some computations and examples.
 We match the graded dimensions of endomorphisms of objects with those of the linearized Legendrian contact homology for the $(2,3)$ torus knot (trefoil), the $(3,4)$ torus knot, and the $m(8_{21})$ knot of \cite{CN}.
 For the trefoil, we match the graded dimensions of all homs with the bilinearized Legendrian contact homology computed in \cite{BC}.
-Finally, our category separates the Chekanov pair:
+Finally, we show, independent of the relation to the augmentation category, how our category separates the Chekanov pair (see Section \ref{sec:chekpair}):

 \begin{proposition} If $\Lambda, \Lambda'$ are the two Chekanov knots, then

 \end{proposition}